PyWoody/tinyoffice/README.md

 Make your Office files tiny!

-`tinyoffice` attemps to compresses and optionally convert your embedded image files in your Office files.
+`tinyoffice` attemps to compresses and optionally convert the embedded image files in your Office files.

 ## Installation